GBIF-Sweden/gbif-se/README.md

 As described below the latest build is [automatically deployed](#deploying) to production.
 Therefore anything commited to the `main` branch must be production ready.
 If your work is not production ready use the `develop` branch or a feature branch.

 ## Production
-The application runs in Docker on **nrm-arda**.
-The docker-compose file can be found in `/home/gbif/repos/gbif-se-web/gbif-se-website`.
+The application is installed using the gbif-se role in [gbif-install](https://github.com/GBIF-Sweden/gbif-install/blob/main/ansible/roles/gbif-se/README.md).
+It runs in Docker on **nrm-arda**.
+The installation directory is `/data/apps/gbif-se`.

 ### Building
 Github Actions is used for building the production Docker image (using [Dockerfile](Dockerfile)).
 The [build workflow](.github/workflows/build.yml) is triggered when a push is made to the `main` branch.
 It will build the Docker image and push it to the [Github Container registry](https://github.com/orgs/GBIF-Sweden/packages).

 ### Deploying
 The latest build image will automatically be deployed to production every 30 minutes.
 This is done by a cronjob on **nrm-arda** that pulls the latest image (if there is one) and restarts the application (if there was a new image).
-The cronjob runs on the root account (see `/root/crontabs/update-gbif-se.sh`).
+The cronjob runs on the root account (see `/data/apps/gbif-se/update-gbif-se.sh`).

 The latest build image can also be deployed manually:
 ```